 I would bet your neighbor has been in the neighborhood a long time and knows you will need to add lime to your lawn from experience alone.
 But I would get a soil test just to be sure about its pH level for a sure fire way in providing lawn care.

-When To Conduct Lime Application
+When To Apply Lime To Lawn

 The measurement of soil acidity is defined by its pH level.
 The scale of pH runs from 0 to 14 with a pH of 7 as neutral.
 Anything above a soil pH of 7 is alkaline and below a pH of 7 is an acidic soil.